US arms sold to Saudi Arabia and UAE end up in wrong hands

 CNN's Ryan Browne and Oscar Featherstone contributed to this report.

-Design: Mark Oliver, Henrik Pettersson and Sean O'Key
+Design: Mark Oliver, Wafa’a Ayish and Sean O'Key

 Maps: Maps4News/©HERE